neurolabusc/crnl/docs/source/bmp_contrast/index.rst

  - The Matlab Image Processing Toolbox (which requires a separate license from Matlab) can be used to tune `image contrat <http://www.mathworks.com/products/image/examples.html?file=/products/demos/shipping/images/ipexcontrast.html>`_.
  - My code implements `Christophe Schlick’s bias and gain algorithm <http://dept-info.labri.fr/%7Eschlick/DOC/gem2.html>`_ for the nonlinear transforms.
  - The book `Advanced High Dynamic Range Imaging: Theory and Practice <http://www.amazon.com/Advanced-High-Dynamic-Range-Imaging/dp/1568817193>`_ is a great reference for image processing.
 The authors also have a `website with Matlab code from the book <http://www.banterle.com/hdrbook/index.php>`_.
- - `Earl F. Glynn <http://www.efg2.com/Lab/Graphics/Colors/YUV.htm>`_ has a great page on RGB to YUV conversion with examples from TV data.
-The examples show how brightness data is often stored with much higher spatial precision than the color data, as the human eye is much more sensitive to brightness than hue.
-This same trick is typically used to aid JPEG compression.